RobertPHeller/LibraryCourses/SonicPiForAllAges/README.md

 # Sonic Pi For All Ages

-This is a course teachine Sonic Pi, which is a programming environment for making music.
+This is a course teaching Sonic Pi, which is a programming environment for making music.
 This is an all-ages course.

 Text Book: "Coding Actities For Developing Music with Sonic Pi"